 Remember, if you get a bill for covered services and items, you should not pay the bill yourself.
 But if you do pay the bill, you can get a refund if you followed the rules for getting services and items.
-The only amount you ever have to pay is your share of the cost of long-term services and supports as determined by Rhode Island Medicaid.
+The only amount you ever have to pay is your share of the cost of long-term services and supports.
+This is called "cost-share," and the amount is determined by Rhode Island Medicaid.